jaibae21/CPE211_S2021_UAH/README.md

 2. To be used as reference.
 Note* most of his projects can be completed by just look at his examples
 3. Bowman's solution not given.
 4. Received 100 + bonus on all projects.
+5. Project 11 - Extra Credit was not attempted